 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-Cinque Terre or Amalfi Coast: which one to choose?
+Cinque Terre vs Amalfi Coast: which one to choose?

 Before we start, let me tell you both locations are great if you are looking for:

-- the Cinque Terre will offer maybe a bit more choices, and even if you only visit the villages you’ll have to expect climbing stairs and steep hills.
-On top of that, there are trails linking all the 5 towns taking you along the sea, some more intense than others.
+- the Cinque Terre will offer maybe a bit more choices, and even if you only visit the villages you’ll have to expect to climb stairs and steep hills.
+On top of that, there are trails linking all 5 towns taking you along the sea, some more intense than others (hiking the Sentiero Azzurro for example, is the easiest thing you could do).
 We did the hike from Vernazza to Corniglia and it was moderate in intensity, with stunning views.

 - Colorful towns

-- the Cinque Terre are more laid back villages, with colorful houses perched on the side of a hill.
+- the Cinque Terre is a more laid-back village, with colorful houses perched on the side of a hill.
 They are all different than one another, and you’ll get the most beautiful view from the sea.
 Even though it is not officially part of the 5 villages, Porto Venere is as lovely and deserves a visit, if not a stay.

 - on the Amalfi Coast, you’ll find all kinds of smaller and larger towns, not all as picturesque as Positano or Amalfi itself.
 However, if you explore well enough you’ll see that places like Atrani or Vietri sul Mare won’t disappoint and will brighten your day with their colors.